 Person-based clearance rate² for assault (including aggravated, not with a lethal outcome).
 Source: Processed offences

-In 2015, 85,200 assault offences were processed¹.
-An investigation was commenced for the majority of the processed offences (86%, or 73,600 offences), while the other 14 per cent (11,600 offences) were dismissed with no investigation.
+In 2021, 83,343 assault offences were processed¹, a 6 per cent decrease compared with the preceding year.
+An investigation was commenced for the majority of the processed offences (84%), while the other 16 per cent were dismissed with no investigation.

-The conviction rate for assault offences the same year was 15 per cent.
+The conviction rate for assault offences the same year was 13 per cent.

 ¹) The statistic for processed offences reports the number of reported offences where the police, public prosecutor, or other investigatory authority has taken a decision regarding the offence.